December 3, 2021

 Tickets will be provided for same-day appointments on a first come, first served basis.
 Please bring ID or a document with your address or proof of employment, a health card if you have one, for a second dose, bring your first dose vaccination receipt.
 Full details at www.scarbvaccine.ca

-Effective WEDNESDAY September 22nd, the Provincial Government will require Ontarians to be fully vaccinated (two doses plus 14 days) to enter specific public settings.
+The Provincial Government now requires Ontarians to be fully vaccinated (two doses plus 14 days) to enter specific public settings.
 This means a COVID-19 vaccine receipt and photo ID must be provided upon entry to the following:

 - Restaurants and bars (excluding outdoor patios, as well as delivery and takeout);